portainer/portainer-docs/docs/v2.0/upgrade/updBE.md

 === ":fontawesome-brands-docker: Switching on Docker"
     !!!
 Abstract ""
-        Assuming you've used our recommended deployment scripts: when upgrading to the latest version of Portainer, use the following commands:
+        Assuming you've used our recommended deployment scripts: when upgrading to the Business version of Portainer, use the following commands:

         ```shell